topaxi/timed/README.md

 Manual setup - The "hard" way
 -----------------------------

-If you don't want a virtual development environment, you can install Timed on your local machine.
+If you don't want to use the docker environment, you can install Timed on your local machine.

 You need the following packages installed on your machine:

 - mongodb